NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

 # I. Introduction.

-  The entry point to run all problems is to use a user-configuralbe JSON file.
+ The primary point of interaction with GeoFLOW is the user-configurable JSON file.
- The default file name is 'input.jsn' it is assumed to lie in the the run (working) directory.
+ The default file name is 'input.jsn', and it is assumed to lie in the run (working) directory.
 On the command line, this default config file name may be changed by using the "-i" command line argument: